rgeraldes24/solc/docs/installing-hyperion.rst

     docker run ethereum/solc:0.5.4 --help

-To use the Docker image to compile Solidity files on the host machine, mount a local folder for input and output, and specify the contract to compile.
+To use the Docker image to compile Hyperion files on the host machine, mount a local folder for input and output, and specify the contract to compile.
 For example.

 .. code-block:: bash